V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 	<img src="assets/img/misc/Porg-City/3-Bot.png">
 </p>

-Using this command, we are able to see what kind of command we can executed.
+Using this command, we are able to see what kind of command we can execute.
 We can "Find our porg friend" (we don't understand yet the purpose), and also "Get it's source code".

 <p align="center">
 	<img src="assets/img/misc/Porg-City/4-Bot-help.png">